-Can Someone Bring Me My Entire Self Analysis
+Analysis of Can Someone Bring Me My Entire Self

-The narrator is steadfast on their views on their current status.
+The narrator is steadfast in their views on their current status.
 They do not admit it.
 They describe their situation as a season which is an interesting choice of words.
 This suggests that change is possible.
 As we all know the seasons change with time.
-The second line, once again the narrator pines for their old life.
-However they refer to it as a dream.
+In the second line, once again the narrator pines for their old life.
+However, they refer to it as a dream.
 Is this meant to suggest that their old life was so good that it was like a fantasy or the idea that getting that back is unrealistic?
 Like it is a dream and probably won’t become a reality.

 About Noshi Gillani